jerydam/BallotBridge/readme.md

 ### Why Is It Important?

-[Ballot Bridge](https://ballotbridge.vercel.app/)  makes voting fair and transparent by eliminating the chance of cheating.
+[BallotBridge](https://ballotbridge.vercel.app/)  makes voting fair and transparent by eliminating the chance of cheating.
 Since everything is recorded on the blockchain, it’s secure and unchangeable, giving everyone confidence in the results.
 It’s a modern solution for organizing elections, ensuring that every vote is counted and that the process is clear and trustworthy.

 BallotBridge uses a mix of blockchain and web development tools to create a decentralized application.
 Here’s a breakdown of the technologies used: